-The Family Studies major examines the diversity of families and the wide range of needs in today's society.
+Family Studies examines the diversity of families and the wide range of needs in today's society.
 Students develop a knowledge base and skills set to work with people affected by social problems and changing family situations.
-Our Family Studies degree graduates are equipped for a senior-year internship and future employment working with a variety of clients experiencing the effects of divorce/remarriage, abuse, poverty, substance abuse and grief issues.
+Students who earn a Sociology Applied Family Studies degree from Walsh University equipped for a senior-year internship and future employment working with a variety of clients experiencing the effects of divorce/remarriage, abuse, poverty, substance abuse and grief issues.

 Generally speaking, what courses will I need to take?

-In addition to the Division of Social and Behavioral Sciences core Sociology courses, major-related courses include:
+In addition to core Sociology courses, major-related courses include:

 - Social and Cultural Diversity

 - Critical Issues in Child and Adolescent Development